The demand for translation and interpreting has never been higher.

-At UMass UWW you can finish your bachelor's degree online with a focus in translation and interpreting, and position yourself for career advancement in a wide range of fields, including business, diplomacy, government, legal, healthcare, public service, schools, and many more.
+At the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program, you can finish your bachelor's degree online with a focus in translation and interpreting, and position yourself for career advancement in a wide range of fields, including business, diplomacy, government, legal, healthcare, public service, schools, and many more.

 A great education.
 Credit for experience.
 Support you deserve.

-For over 45 years the UMass Amherst University Without Walls (UWW) has been helping adults just like you complete your first bachelor's degree online at a world-class public university.
-At UMass UWW, you can design your own program of study in translation and interpretation, bring in or earn up to 105 credits for your prior coursework, prior learning, and work & life experience, and finish your bachelor's degree online without ever having to come to campus.
+For fifty years, the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program has been helping adults just like you complete their first bachelor's degrees online at a world-class public university.
+At the UWW Interdisciplinary Studies degree completion program, you can design your own program of study in translation and interpreting, bring in or earn up to 105 credits for your prior coursework, prior learning, and work and life experience, and finish your bachelor's degree online without ever having to come to campus.

 We understand the daily challenges you face balancing work, family and community responsibilities, and are committed to providing flexible options and outstanding one-on-one support from your first class through graduation.